lk-geimfari/awesomo/languages/C#.md

 [**Shadowsocks for Windows**](https://github.com/shadowsocks/shadowsocks-windows) is a secure socks5 proxy, designed to protect your Internet traffic.

 ---
-[**SharpDevelop**](https://github.com/icsharpcode/SharpDevelop) is a free Integrated Development Environment (IDE) for C#, VB.NET, Boo, IronPython, IronRuby and F# projects on Microsoft's .NET platform.
-It is written (almost) entirely in C#, and comes with features you would expect in an IDE plus a few more.

----
 [**SharpDX**](https://github.com/sharpdx/SharpDX) is an open-source project delivering the full DirectX API for .Net on all Windows platforms, allowing the development of high performance game, 2D and 3D graphics rendering as well as realtime sound application.

 ---